masicek/XSLT-Benchmarking-XSLTMark-II/README.markdown

 This part is in the subdirectory [TestsGenerator/](./XSLT-Benchmarking/tree/master/TestsGenerator/).
 It contains the tests generator.
 The generator expects templates for generating tests.
-Each template have to contain one XSLT template file, one or more XML files (used as input files in tests) and one file contains settings (name of generated tests, template path etc.).
+Each template have to contain one XSLT template file, one or more XML files (used as input or output files in tests) and one file contains settings (name of generated tests, template path etc.).

 Settings can be defined in different type of file, detected by extension.
 Supported type of file are: